micans/apparix/README.md

 not make it into this repository.
 The main reason you might want to use the dinosaur code here is that I'm a pretty heavy apparix user and live the distant directory experience every day.
-The bash helper functions occassionally receive little additions and improvements.
+The bash helper functions occasionally receive little additions and improvements.
 When this happens the functionality is described and added to the list of example commands at the top.
 Happy to'ing!